 Let’s dig into four critical pieces that are needed to align behaviors with values and create better intention:

 Survey Your Employees

-Whether you insert questions into a current employee engagement survey or create a new survey for this purpose, it is very critical to take the pulse on the current definitions and actions in your organization.
+Whether you insert questions into a current employee engagement survey or create a new survey for this purpose, it’s very important to take the pulse on the current definitions and actions in your organization to get a direct peek into employees’ thoughts and views.
 For instance, with our Fierce value of “innovating with intention,” we would ask: How do you as an employee innovate with intention?
 What specific behaviors are shown?

-After collecting responses, do an analysis to see whether the behaviors demonstrated are serving the organization’s goals and objectives.
+After collecting responses, do an analysis to see whether the behaviors demonstrated are truly serving the organization’s goals and objectives.
 These survey results can be shared with the executive team and other champions in the organization.

 Train the Specific Skills

-Effective training creates complete clarity around how one should behave or act in a situation.
+Effective, compelling training creates complete clarity around how one should behave or act in a situation.
 To tie behaviors to values, the training should have a “common language” component where everyone in the organization can use the same basic skill sets and frameworks, regardless of levels.
 If the values need to be exhibited throughout every level of the organization, the behaviors trained need to be as well.